LEONE STEWART

 Leone Stewart is the pen name of Elaine Irene Burke, who was born in Brentford, Middlesex, in 1920.
 For those interested in learning more about Leone Stewart's life and career, a short biographical sketch I wrote for her can be read here.

 While there is every possibility that Leone Stewart had other nonfiction pieces published elsewhere, the only article I have been able to identify by her so far is "Murder is a Cure for Love", a true story that she apparently wrote with her older sister, Aileen Burke, who also penned short stories and collaborated with Stewart in the writing of numerous plays.
 It was published, so it would seem, under their joint "Stewart Burke" pseudonym in the November 1941 issue of the American magazine Sensation.
-However, to my mind, at least, there is a question mark regarding whether this piece was by the Burke sisters or someone else writing under that name.
+However, to my mind, at least, there is a huge question mark regarding whether this piece was by the Burke sisters or someone else writing under that name.
 That such an early article should appear in an American magazine gives me some doubt as to its true authorship.

 It would appear that Leone Stewart and Aileen Burke made their first foray into the writing of film scripts in 1947.
 The actor and producer Arthur Dent, who founded Adelphi Films, had plans to make a movie about Shakespeare's life and decided to hire their services as screen writers for the project.
 Indeed, the sisters visited Stratford-on-Avon in search of material for this venture.
 However, Dent's project was almost certainly never made, as I can find no references to this film anywhere online.
 In 1948, Leone Stewart and Aileen Burke finally did see one of their screenplays make it into the cinemas in the form of the feature film Bless 'Em All, a musical comedy directed by Robert Jordan Hill and starring Hal Monty and Max Bygraves.
 The film's script was, so I am given to understand, partly the work of Arthur Dent, who also produced the film and used the Burke sisters' expertise as writers to flesh out the narrative.
 Given their prolific career as playwrights, both for stage and radio, and their previous association with Dent, their contribution in the writing of the script was, no doubt, all important to the movie's success.
 They were also given writing credits, alongside the actor Hal Monty, who supplied additional dialogue and ideas, for the screenplay of Skimpy in the Navy, a slapstick comedy released in cinemas the following year.
 Directed by Stafford Dickens, this movie also starred Hal Monty and Max Bygraves.
 In 1962, it was announced in the press that Stewart had written the script for a film called Black Saturday and that it was being shot in Germany.
 However, I have been unsuccessful in finding out any more details about this project, or whether it went on to be released in cinemas or shown on television.
 Stewart and Burke's third and final big screen credit was for writing the screenplay of the 1963 feature film Farewell Performance, a murder mystery directed by Robert Tronson.
 Additional dialogue was written by James O'Connolly, who produced the film.
 The two leading roles in the movie were played by David Kernan and Delphi Lawrence, with a supporting cast that included Alfred Burke, a versatile actor who went on to play Frank Marker in the TV series Public Eye.
 The interior scenes were filmed at Pinewood Studios.
 Amusingly, advertisements in the press for Farewell Performance gave the impression that the film's starring roles were played by Aileen Burke and Leone Stewart.
 Both had acted in the past, in fringe theatres and while on tour with E.N.S.A. during the war, but unless I have got this horribly wrong, they did not appear on screen (bit parts under aliases, perhaps?) in Farewell Performance!